Click Here for More Images from iStock- 15% off with coupon 15FREEIMAGES

 Epipactis palustris is a perennial herbaceous plant.
 This species has a stem growing to 60 cm high with as many as ten erect leaves up to 12 cm long.
 The image shows the flower in bloom, captured in the canton of solothurn during summer season.

-Marsh warbler, Acrocephalus palustris.
-A young bird sits on a branch on the riverbank
+Marsh Tit, Poecile palustris.
+A bird sits on a tree branch

 Short to medium, slightly hairy, rhizomatous perennial.
 Leaves pinnate, with 5-7 oblong, toothed leaflets.
 Flowers maroon or purplish, 20-30mm, star-shaped; sepals much larger than the linear petals.\nHabitat: Wet places, meadows, marshes, fens, bogs, ditches and dykes.\nFlower Season: May-July.\nDistribution: Throughout Europe.
 Locally common.\n\nThis Species is quite common in the described Habitats in the Netherlands.